On this page

 The number of ferries providing access to the internet on board is gradually increasing.
 Some companies offer their Wi-Fi service for free, while others charge a fee.
 Usually, you can purchase Wi-Fi on board by opening your device’s web browser and providing your credit card details.
 For more information you can ask the crew members at the reception of the ferry.

-You should keep in mind that the bandwidth of these networks is often limited.
-You will, therefore, be able to access your emails for example, but it might be difficult to engage in online activities that require a large bandwidth.
-Please also note that for most of your journey, you will likely have internet access on your mobile through 3G or 4G networks.
+Please note that the bandwidth of these networks is often limited.
+You will, therefore, be able to access your emails for example, but it may be difficult to engage in online activities that require a large bandwidth.
+It is also worth noting that for most of your journey, you will likely have internet access on your mobile through 3G or 4G networks.